 ADD EUR/XXXXA6/6

-22.5L 9) Single-entry interference from any non-geostationary-satellite system in the fixed-satellite service in the frequency bands 37.5-39.5, 39.5-42.5, 47.2-50.2, and 50.4-51.4 GHz shall:
+22.5L 9) A non-geostationary-satellite system in the fixed-satellite service in the frequency bands 37.5-39.5, 39.5-42.5, 47.2-50.2, and 50.4-51.4 GHz shall not exceed:

-Ed.
-Note: Further studies and technical considerations are needed on the following options.

-Option 1

-not exceed 3% of the degradation of the time allowance for the C/N value specified in the short term performance objective associated to the shortest percentage of time (lowest C/N) for each GSO reference link;

-not exceed 3% of the time allowance for the two C/N values specified in the long term performance objectives for each GSO reference link; and

-not cause more than an additional degradation of the throughput equal to 3% of the reduction of the throughput due to propagation effects relative to the maximum achievable throughput for each GSO reference link.

-Option 2

-not exceed 3% of the degradation of the time allowance for the C/N value specified in the short term performance objective associated to the shortest percentage of time (lowest C/N) for each GSO reference link;

-not exceed a 3% decrease in the achievable throughput in the presence of propagation and interference effects relative to the achievable throughput in the presence of propagation-only effects on each GSO reference link.

-Option 3

-not exceed 3% of the time allowance for the three C/N values specified in the performance objectives for each GSO reference link; and
+a single-entry increase of 3% of time allowance for the C/N values associated with the shortest percentage of time specified in the short-term performance objectives of the generic GSO reference links; and

-not exceed a 3% decrease in the achievable throughput in the presence of propagation and interference effects relative to the achievable throughput in the presence of propagation-only effects on each GSO reference link.
+a single-entry permissible allowance of at most 3% reduction in time average spectral efficiency calculated on an annual basis of the generic GSO reference links long term performance relative to the long term maximum achievable throughput in the presence of propagation calculated on an annual basis

-These calculations should follow the methodology contained in Recommendation ITU-R S.[50/40 GSO FSS Sharing] and shall be applied to each GSO reference link contained in Recommendation S.[GSO Reference Links].
-The epfd levels from the non-GSO FSS system should be derived using the most recent version of Recommendation ITU-R S.1503.
+The calculation procedures given Resolution [EUR-A16-SingleEntry] shall apply.

-Reasons: Updates to the provision on CPM discussions and use se the new Recommendation ITU-R S. [50/40 GHz Sharing Methodology] to calculate the maximum permissible interference from a non-GSO satellite system based on the probability density function issued from Recommendation ITU-R S.1503.
+Reasons: Updates to the provision to calculate the maximum permissible interference from a non-GSO satellite system based on the probability density function issued from Recommendation ITU-R S.1503.

 ADD EUR/XXXA6/7

-22.5M 10) Administrations operating or planning to operate non-geostationary-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space), and 50.4-51.4 GHz (Earth-to-space) shall apply the provisions of Resolution [EUR-A16-AGG.SHARING] (WRC-19).
+22.5M 10) Administrations operating or planning to operate non-geostationary-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space), and 50.4-51.4 GHz (Earth-to-space) shall ensure that the aggregate interference to GSO FSS and BSS networks caused by all non-GSO FSS systems operating in these frequency bands does not exceed 10% of the short-term and long-term performance objectives of GSO satellite networks by applying the provisions of Resolution [EUR-A16-AGG.SHARING] (WRC-19).
 (WRC-19)

-Reasons: Modify RR Article 22 to include aggregate unavailability limits for multiple non-GSO FSS systems of 10% given in Recommendation ITU-R S.[50/40 GHz FSS Sharing Methodology], to protect GSO networks in these bands.
+Reasons: Modify RR Article 22 to include aggregate unavailability and decreased capacity limits for multiple non-GSO FSS systems of 10% to protect GSO networks in these bands.

+ADD EUR/XXXA6/8

+22.5N An administration operating a non-geostationary-satellite system in the fixed-satellite service which is in compliance with the limits in Nos.
+22.5L shall be considered as having fulfilled its obligations under No. 22.2 with respect to any geostationary-satellite network, irrespective of the dates of receipt by the Bureau of the complete coordination or notification information, as appropriate, for both the non-geostationary-satellite system and the geostationary-satellite network, provided that the resulting interference from the non-geostationary-satellite system in the fixed-satellite service into any supplemental GSO reference link does not exceed

+− a single-entry increase of 3% of time allowance for the C/N values associated with the short-term performance objectives of the supplemental GSO reference links; and

+− a single-entry permissible allowance of at most 3% reduction in time average spectral efficiency calculated on an annual basis of the generic GSO reference links long term performance relative to the long term maximum achievable throughput in the presence of propagation calculated on an annual basis

+where the supplemental GSO reference links are submitted in accordance with Draft new Resolution [EUR-A16-SingleEntry].

+Reasons: To establish operational limits that must be met by operational non-GSO systems based on supplemental GSO link budgets provided by administrations and reflecting GSO links that supplement the generic links already considered under No. 22.5L.

 ARTICLE 9